hackerb9/findstresses/README.md

 Hackerb9 wrote this program to create mnemonic words for each letter in the Morse Code alphabet.
 That works fine for small codes, like dit-DAH (letter 'A' is "a-WAY").
 However, a longer code like DAH-dit-dit-dit (letter 'B') has a list of words which aren't very memorable.
-How is one to remember that the word is "BENIFITING", and not "BENEFIT"?
+How is one to remember that the key word is "BENIFITING", and not "BENEFIT"?
 Or, "BROKERAGES" and not "BROKERAGE"?